-The WVU Medicine System also includes five institutes that work in close partnerships with the academic enterprise.
-The WVU Cancer Institute operates a regional network of care centers that offer access to highly advanced experts and technology including the only bone marrow transplant center in WV.
+The WVU Medicine System also includes five institutes that work in close partnership with the academic enterprise.
+The WVU Cancer Institute operates a regional network of care centers that offer access to highly advanced experts and technology, including the only bone marrow transplant center in West Virginia.
 Highlighting this mission are the mobile screening initiatives Bonnie's Bus and LUCAS.
-Bonnie's Bus covers all 55 counties in WV to provide breast cancer screening to uninsured and underinsured patients.
-LUCAS is a mobile CT scanner that travels to 42 counties in WV to perform lung cancer screening to underserved areas.
-The WVU Heart and Vascular Institute provides advanced cardiac, thoracic, and vascular treatments.
+Bonnie's Bus covers all 55 counties in West Virginia to provide breast cancer screening to uninsured and underinsured patients.
+LUCAS is a mobile CT scanner that travels to 42 West Virginia counties to perform lung cancer screening to underserved areas.

+The WVU Heart and Vascular Institute provides advanced cardiac, thoracic and vascular treatments.
 There are 34 clinics throughout the state and bordering states.
-The WVU Critical Care Trauma Institute is the region's only nationally certified Level 1 trauma center and treats over 3000 trauma patients annually.
-The WVU Eye Institute provides ophthalmic care via 6 clinic locations throughout the state and the Appalachian Vision Outreach Program travels throughout the state to provide care to West Virginians that lack access to vision resources due to geographic or financial barriers.
-The WVU Rockefeller Neuroscience Institute provides neurological and mental healthcare through more than 265,000 visits annually including groundbreaking Alzheimer's care.
+The WVU Critical Care Trauma Institute is the region's only nationally certified Level 1 trauma center and treats over 3,000 trauma patients annually.
+The WVU Eye Institute provides ophthalmic care via six clinic locations throughout the state and the Appalachian Vision Outreach Program travels throughout the state to provide care to West Virginians who lack access to vision resources due to geographic or financial barriers.
+The WVU Rockefeller Neuroscience Institute provides neurological and mental healthcare through more than 265,000 visits annually, including groundbreaking Alzheimer's care.

-Medicine, have begun work to review the mission and its goals as well as the actions and measures the institution will use to continue to move forward to meet those goals during the coming presidential transition period.
+As detailed in 1.A.1, WVU and its partners in the WVU Foundation, the Alumni Association, and WVU Medicine, have begun work to review the mission and its goals as well as the actions and measures the institution will use to continue to move forward to meet those goals during the coming presidential transition period.